 Since the jaw joint connects to the head, clenching of the teeth might produce tension at this joint, which can cause a headache.

 If the headaches persist, you can visit Our doctors for a more in-depth assessment of what could be causing your chiropractic pain.
-Mueller Chiropractic provides chiropractic services to patients suffering from headaches.
+Tinlin Chiropractic provides chiropractic services to patients suffering from headaches.
 Book a session with us today for your health tomorrow!